MicrosoftDocs/memdocs/memdocs/autopilot/pre-provision.md

 The Windows Autopilot for pre-provisioned deployment pre-provisioning process will apply all device-targeted policies from Intune.
 That includes certificates, security templates, settings, apps, and more - anything targeting the device.
 Additionally, any Win32 or LOB apps will be installed if they meet these two conditions:

 - Configured to install in the device context.
-- Targeted to the user pre-assigned to the Autopilot device.
+- Targeted to the user preassigned to the Autopilot device.

 > [!IMPORTANT]
 > Make sure not to target both win32 and LOB apps to the same device.